OpenBallast/ballast/README.md

 - **Bring your own corpus.** The format and the loader contract get published so anyone can turn their own documents, or their national statistics office, into a ballast without waiting for us.
-- **Better lookups.** The current one delivers about two thirds of what perfect lookup would.
-Closing that gap is ordinary engineering and it lifts every number above it.
-- **Knowing when there's no answer.** The fabrication result is the clearest open problem here: the system needs to tell the model when the evidence doesn't contain an answer, instead of handing over a page and hoping.
-- **Multi-hop questions.** Questions that need two facts joined together already work when the evidence is handed over whole.
-Doing that lookup automatically needs a query planner, which the data supports and the software doesn't yet.
-- **Staying current.** Right now a refresh means rebuilding.
-Incremental updates are the goal, so a new build is a small patch rather than a new download.
-- **Checking output, not just feeding input.** Same corpus, opposite direction: take what a model wrote and flag the claims the corpus doesn't support.

 ## Status

 Research phase, published as it lands.
 Done: two model families end to end, the